The treatments for cancer, says Damien Thévenin, can sometimes seem worse than the disease itself.

 To be effective, says Thévenin, drug targeting and delivery systems should meet four objectives:

-The targeting system—in this case, pHLIP—must be able to locate cancer cells and spare healthy ones.
+• The targeting system—in this case, pHLIP—must be able to locate cancer cells.

 The pHLIP-MMAE conjugate, says Thévenin, meets all four objectives.